syncfusion-content/wpf-docs/wpf/SfChart3D/Appearance.md

 ![Custom palette in WPF Chart](3D-Charts_images/Appearance/Wpf_Chart3D_custom_palatte.png)

-You can define the custom palette for series as in the below code example:
+You can define the custom palette for the series as shown in the following code example:

 {% tabs %}